SpectralOps/vscode-extension/README.md

 #### Spectral binary

-This extension requires the Spectral binary to be present and available in your PATH.
-You can install it by following the instructions in our docs.
+This extension requires the Spectral binary to be present and available.
+You can install it  from the extension or by following the instructions in our docs.

 ### How to Contribute